vrandall66/front-end-submissions-public/1906/mod-2/fitlit/mike-elyse.md

 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.

+* The sleep and activity classes look just a littleeeee overloaded to me, but I think if you took some of the refactoring advice above and made your methods more dynamic, you could cut down on a lot of that code.
+Then I'd feel perfectly fine with your division of responsibilities among your classes!

 ### User Interface
 * [ ] 4: The application is pleasant, logical, and easy to understand.
 There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.